mitbailey/MMC/README.md

 - The drivers interact directly with the Motion Controller and Sampler and are specific to their model / type.

 # Compilation (One Directory - Fast Startup, 1 GB)

+The One Directory compilation method produces a larger set of files but starts up significantly faster than the One File method.
+For software versions 0.7.1 and newer, this method is used to compile the zip archive and executable available on the [releases page](https://github.com/mitbailey/MMC/releases).

 ## Prerequisites
 PyQtWebEngine, pipenv